 Chicken & Daikon Soup (Rice Cooker Recipe)

-What I like most about this book is: despite the versatility of rice cooker cooking, you don’t even need a high-end rice cooker to cook the dishes.
+About the cookbook: There are more than 300 rice cooker recipes in this collection.
+Now I know it’s not just rice you can cook in a rice cooker.
+You also don’t need a high-end rice cooker to cook the dishes.
 All the dishes, I was told, can be whipped up in a traditional and inexpensive “keep warm/cook” rice cooker.
-I think this book is perfect for those into one-pot cooking, and extremely useful for people who wish to expand their range of cooking with minimal appliances.
+I think this book is perfect for those into one-pot cooking, and extremely useful for people who wish to expand their range of cooking with minimal appliances (imagine students living in hostels).
 The book brings out the versatility of one-pot cooking teaching you techniques such as steaming, stir-frying, stewing and braising, all in the rice cooker.
 Now I know that besides rice, I can also cook pasta, congee, seafood, desserts, curries, stews, vegetables and more.